tildearrow/furnace/doc/4-instrument/amiga.md

 # Amiga/PCM sound sourceinstrument editor

-PCM instrument editor consists of a sample selector and several macros:
+The PCM instrument editor consists of a sample selector and several macros:

 # Amiga/sample